hari-2807/Learn_Python/Day 1/README.md

-# Day 1: Working with Variables in Python to Manage Data
+# Working with Variables in Python to Manage Data

 ## 🎯 Goal
 Build a **Band Name Generator** while mastering the basic mechanics of Python, including printing, inputting, and variable management.